zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 ### NGroups

 NGroups resource provides a way to create and manage ‘n’ container groups with a rich set of operations.
 An NGroups resource reference a container group profile resource and use that to create N instances of similar looking CGs.
-Within NGroups resource, customer can also specify other properties including but not limited to - number of CGs, update preferences (manual or rolling update), load balancers, subnets and other relevant properties which they want to associate with CGs under an NGroups resource.
+Within NGroups resource, customer can also specify other properties including but not limited to - number of CGs, update preferences (manual or rolling update), load balancers, subnets, and other relevant properties which they want to associate with CGs under an NGroups resource.

 > [!NOTE]
 > A CG profile needs to be created **before** creating an NGroups resource.Since the CG profile is an ARM resource, it has its own ARM APIs.
 A CG profile needs to be created **before** creating an NGroups resource.